aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-enhance-presentations/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Mastering Table and Frame Manipulation in Presentations with Aspose.Slides for Java
+# How to Draw Frames and Add Text to Table in Presentations with Aspose.Slides for Java

 ## Introduction

-Presenting data effectively can be challenging in PowerPoint.
-Whether you're a software developer or presentation designer, **add text to table** cells and draw frames around key paragraphs to make your slides pop.
-In this tutorial you’ll see exactly how to add text to table, align it, and draw frames around text — all with Aspose.Slides for Java.
-By the end, you’ll be able to create polished decks that highlight the right information at the right time.
+Presenting data clearly in PowerPoint can be a real hurdle, especially when you need to **add text to table** cells and highlight important values with visual cues.
+In this guide you’ll learn **how to draw frames** around specific paragraphs, set text alignment inside shapes, and finally **save presentation as pptx**—all using Aspose.Slides for Java.
+By the end you’ll have a polished slide deck that draws the audience’s eye exactly where you want it.

-Ready to transform your presentations?
-Let’s get started!
+Ready to make your slides stand out?
+Let’s walk through the process step by step.

 ## Quick Answers
 - **What does “add text to table” mean?** It means inserting or updating the textual content of individual table cells programmatically.
 - **Which method saves the file?** `pres.save("output.pptx", SaveFormat.Pptx)` – this **save presentation as pptx** step finalizes your changes.
 - **How can I align text inside a shape?** Use `TextAlignment.Left` (or Center/Right) via `autoShape.getTextFrame().getParagraphs().get_Item(0).getParagraphFormat().setAlignment(...)`.
 - **Can I draw a rectangle around a paragraph?** Yes – iterate over paragraphs, get their bounding rectangle, and add an `IAutoShape` with no fill and a black line.
 - **Do I need a license?** A temporary license works for evaluation; a full license is required for production use.

+## Why draw frames around text?

+Drawing a frame (or rectangle) around a paragraph or a specific portion (for example, any text containing the character **'0'**) instantly draws attention.
+This technique is ideal for:

+- Highlighting key financial figures in a table.
+- Emphasizing warnings or important notes in a slide.
+- Creating visual separators without adding extra shapes manually.

 ## Prerequisites